croqaz/awesome-decentralized/README.md

 * [AKASHA](https://akasha.world): A Next-Generation Social Media Network.
 Powered by the Ethereum world computer.
 Embedded into the Inter-Planetary File System.
 * [Beaker](https://beakerbrowser.com): Experimental browser.
 It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
 * [Berty](https://github.com/berty/berty): secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network.
+* [Bitchat](https://github.com/permissionlesstech/bitchat): A decentralized peer-to-peer messaging app that works over Bluetooth mesh networks.
+No internet required, no servers, no phone numbers.
+It's the side-groupchat.
 * [Bitmessage](https://bitmessage.org): P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 * [Cabal](https://github.com/cabal-club/cabal-desktop): P2P community offline-first chat platform.
 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): highly distributed cache platform based on WebTorrent and runs only in the browser.